davidbuckingham2/Data-Portfolio/README.md

 **Code:** [Video Games Data Analysis](https://github.com/davidbuckingham2/SQL-Video-Game-Analysis/tree/main)

-**Description:** In this project I analyzed a dataset found on Kaggles containing data on video games released from 1977-2020.
+**Description:** In this project I analyzed a dataset found on Kaggle containing data on video games released from 1977-2020.
 By comparing the tables on game sales with with critc and user reviews, I was able to gather various insights on the video game market throughout the years.

 **Skills:** Joins, Set operations, Subqueries, Aggregate functions, EDA (Exploratory Data Analysis)